speedcontrol/nodecg-speedcontrol/READMES/Migrating-from-v1.x-to-v2.x.md

 ### <a name="message-rep-changes"></a> Changes to messages/replicants sent out by this bundle

-Replicants:
+#### Replicants:
 - `timer`: how the `teamFinishTimes` key works has been tweaked very slightly; it is still a copy of the `timer` replicant at the time (minus the `teamFinishTimes` value), but the `state` key is tweaked and the value can now either be `"forfeit"` or `"completed"` depending on if the team forfeit or not.
-- `runFinishTimes`: was previously undocumented, but is an object keyed by the run's ID if the timer was successfully finished once; the value used to be a string of the final time but has now been changed to a copy of the `timer` replicant object.
+- `runFinishTimes`: was previously undocumented, but is an object keyed by the run's ID if the timer was successfully finished at least once; the value used to be a string of the final time but has now been changed to a copy of the `timer` replicant object of the most recent fully completed time for that run.

-Messages Sent:
+#### Messages Sent:
 - The `twitchAdStarted` message has formally been renamed to `twitchCommercialStarted`, although the original will still work for now but may be removed in the future.

-Messages Received:
+#### Messages Received:
 - The `playTwitchAd` message has formally been renamed to `twitchStartCommercial`, although the original will still work for now but may be removed in the future.
 - Timer:
   - We added some messages you could send that *were* supported but not documented in a dev version of v1.x, which have now been removed and replaced (see below)